 - Hanbe from Sengoku Basara hides his tuberculosis from Hideyoshi and Mitsunari, who know he's ill, just not that it's terminal.
 If they were aware they'd probably either lose hope and abandon the conquest of Japan, or force him to stop being The Strategist.

-- Comes completely unexpected in Metal Gear Solid 4 with Naomi Hunter, who reveals it just after she disabled the implants that extended her life for the last couple of years, and dies within the next few minutes, having completed the last thing she needed to do.
+- Comes completely unexpected in Metal Gear Solid 4: Guns of the Patriots with Naomi Hunter, who reveals it just after she disabled the implants that extended her life for the last couple of years, and dies within the next few minutes, having completed the last thing she needed to do.

-- Depending on how you interept the implications, Dr. Neil Watts from To the Moon.
+- Depending on how you interpret the implications, Dr. Neil Watts from To the Moon.
 Either that or he's addicted to painkillers.

 - Late into Tales of the Abyss, Luke's Fonon's (the particles that make up his body) begin breaking down after the events at the Tower of Rem.
 He opts to keep this a secret from the rest of the party so they won't treat him differently.
 Subverted in that they all figure it out eventually.

 - In Dragon Age: Origins, White Mage Wynne eventually reveals to you that her life is being artificially sustained by a benevolent spirit, but she knows it won't last forever.